 - Urgent care (allergy, cold/flu, migraine, UTI, etc)

 - Preventative care (family medicine, smoking cessation, weight management, heart health management, etc)

-- Chronic care (for health conditions like hypertension, diabetes, asthma and complications associated with them)
+- Chronic care (for health conditions like hypertension, diabetes, asthma, and the complications associated with them)

 Pricing and pay structure

 There is no membership; like other competitors, Doctor on Demand is a pay-per-service company.
 What you pay will be much more reasonable with insurance than without it.